Gull group at the University of Warsaw

 To apply, send your application including a cover letter, curriculum vitae, list of publications, statement of re‐ search interests, and the three most relevant publications in a single PDF file.
 Please also have two reference letters sent to this email.

-For full consideration please ensure that all materials are submitted by March 25, 2025.
+For full consideration please ensure that all materials are submitted by May 25, 2025.
 Evaluations will continue on a rolling basis until all positions are filled.

 PhD positions